 7. What tools and techniques do data analysts use?

 Much like web developers, data analysts rely on a range of different tools and techniques.
 So what are they?
-Let’s take a look.
+Let’s take a look at some of the major ones:

 Data analytics techniques